GreenWaves-Technologies/cifar10_quant_import/README.md

 ...
 ```

 This loads data from an image defined by the *AT_IMAGE* in the *Makefile*.
-It also already shift the [0:255] data into the [-128:127] required by the so trained model.
+It also already shift the \[0:255\] data into the \[-128:127\] required by the so trained model.
+NOTE: The data provided in the C code of the application need to be the quantized version of the data expected by the model, from qshow 0 in nntool you can look at the expected range.
+For example if the input is expected in the \[-1.0:1.0\] real domain range and its data type is int8 \[-128:127\], then -128 will represent -1.0 and 127->0.99.

 ## Test on your dataset the deployed graph